LACEWEB SOCIOGRAMS

 Fig 17.

 Figures 18 to 23 depict the evolving of this second network.
 The sequence may differ, though many of the characteristics of the first network emerge.
 Linked chains of people may emerge.
-Further linking strengthens the number of people avaible to each other for mutual sharing and support.
+Further linking strengthens the number of people available to each other for mutual sharing and support.

 Fig 18.